UCI-GREGoR/wgs-calling/README.md

 - `genome-build`: requested genome reference build to use for this analysis run. this should match the tags used in the reference data blocks below.
 - `behaviors`: user-configurable modifiers to how the pipeline will run
   - `aligner`: which alignment tool to use. permitted values: `bwa-mem2`
-  - `snv-caller`: which calling tool to use for SNVs. permitted values: `octopus`
+  - `snv-caller`: which calling tool to use for SNVs. permitted values: `deepvariant`
   - `sv-callers`: which calling tool(s) to use for SVs. at least one should be specified. permitted values: `manta`, `tiddit`, `svaba`, `delly`, `lumpy`
   - `sv-ensemble`: settings controlling SV ensemble calling. note that the below settings can be applied in combination
 	- `min-count`: the minimum number of tools' outputs in which a variant (or something similar nearby) must appear to survive ensemble filtering